 The Doctoral Dissertation is the culmination of the students' academic experience and clinical training.
 Students may identify an interest, conduct preliminary work - such as reading - in the area of interest, and consult with faculty regarding a possible topic at any time during the program and are encouraged to do so as early as possible.
 Course 696 Doctoral Dissertation Preparation Seminar is a required non-credit course in the curriculum that provides assistance to students in understanding the dissertation process and developing a dissertation topic.
 Students must successfully complete the Community Service Capstone Paper, the Research Methods course, the Statistics course, and course 696 before registering for the Dissertation Proposal and formally beginning work on the dissertation.
 Students may select a dissertation topic of historical, theoretical, clinical, social, or philosophical interest that will make a contribution to the field of clinical psychology.
-While students typically choose to undertake an empirically-based dissertation, they are permitted to do a clinical case study or theoretically based dissertation that satisfies the requirements of scholarship and rigor with the approval of their faculty chairperson.
+A range of formats may be chosen by students completing the dissertation requirement including an empirical study examining a psychological strategy, method, or technique; community-based research; and an intensive and extensive survey of a topic that is more theoretical in nature.
+The topic and format of the dissertation must be one that satisfies the requirements of scholarship and rigor with the approval of their faculty chairperson.

 One of the most important phases in preparation of the dissertation is writing the dissertation proposal.
 Registration for Course 697, Doctoral Dissertation Proposal (1 credit hour), is the first formal step.
 Students are expected to complete a proposal to the satisfaction of their dissertation committee and to pass an oral defense of the proposal.
 If the proposal is not completed and defended during the term of registration in Course 697, students must register for Course 695 Doctoral Dissertation Proposal-Continued in subsequent term(s) for zero credit hours and pay the required fee.
 Students have three terms (one year) from initial registration for Course 697 to complete the dissertation proposal.
-Failure to produce an approved proposal within one vear will result in referral to the Student Comprehensive Evaluation Committee.
+Failure to produce an approved proposal within one year will result in referral to the Student Comprehensive Evaluation Committee.
 The completion of the Doctoral Dissertation Proposal is a requirement for students prior to initiating the process of applying for internship.
-Students applying for internship are expected to make adequate progress on their dissertation (See Internship Handbook available on Scholar 360 for further detail).
+Students applying for internship are expected to make adequate progress on their dissertation (See Internship Handbook available on Scholar360 for further detail).

 Completion of the Doctoral Dissertation and Oral Defense requires students to demonstrate the ability to evaluate, synthesize, integrate, and apply relevant psychological research and practice culminating in a scholarly paper of publishable quality.
-Although the Oral Defense is focused on the Doctoral Dissertation, it may include areas such as research theory and design, professional psychology, clinical knowledge, and other psychology-related topics and issues.
+Although the Oral Defense is focused on a discussion of the findings of the Doctoral Dissertation, it may include other areas such as research theory and design, professional psychology, clinical knowledge, and other psychology-related topics and issues.